Heisenberg-737/KratoSwap/README.md

 # KratoSwap
 ## A NFT Trading Platform using AMMs

-NFT Trading Platform using Automated Market Makers is a DEX protocol that enables trading of NFTs on Ethereum Blockchain
+KratoSwap is a NFT Trading Platform using Automated Market Makers is a DEX protocol that enables trading of NFTs on Ethereum Blockchain

 ## Objectives
 - As an NFT AMM protocol, the project works by letting Liquidity Providers deposit NFTs and/or ETH into liquidity pools.